johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-07-15-using-azd-for-faster-incremental-azure-container-app-deployments-in-azure-devops/index.md

 Now, strictly speaking, this isn't necessary for speeding up deployments with `azd`.
 But if you're not one for creating a resource group per deployment (as I am not), then this is a good idea.
 This kind of deployment requires less permissions and may well better align with your organisation's security posture.

-We'll need to opt into using this feature with `azd` later on in the pipeline; at present resource group scoped deployments are considered "alpha".
+We'll need to opt into using this feature with `azd` later on in the pipeline; at present resource group scoped deployments are considered "beta".

 ### The "does your service exist?" parameter